 Immediate Coverage: Healthy seniors will qualify for final expense insurance with no waiting period.
 Applicants will need to favorably answer all of the questions to get day one coverage.

-Waiting period: These policies are often referred to as Graded or Modified.
+Waiting period: These policies are often referred to as Graded or Modified whole life plans.
 Applicants who do not favorably answer all health questions will likely fall into one of these plans.
 Most waiting periods are 2 years, with full coverage available after this time.

 Guaranteed Issue: These policies do not ask any health-related questions to qualify.
 Every senior can get a guaranteed acceptance plan.
 This type of policy also implements a 2-year waiting period.